daniel1014/daniel1014/README.md

 - 👋 Hi, I’m Daniel!
-- 👀 I’m interested in piano, running
+- 🌱 I’m currently studying large language model and building applications on top of it.
-- 🌱 I’m currently studying computing programme and learning Python & SQL
+- 👀 I’m interested in piano and running
 - 📫 my email: chuenlik@hotmail.com

 <!---